-UAV flights were conducted on 13 days at Gatineau and 16 days at Acadia resulting in 74 missions.
-For brevity, results for a mission are referenced using the site acronymfollowed by the date (e.g. GS 26/01/2016 is the Gatineau South mission for 26/01/2016).
+UAV flights were conducted on 13 days at Gatineau and 16 days at Acadia, resulting in 74 missions.
+For brevity, results for a mission are referenced using the site acronym followed by the date (e.g. GS 26 January 2016 is the Gatineau South mission for 26 January 2016).
 Flights were performed between 10:00 and 14:00 local time.
 Environmental conditions for each date are provided in Tables 2 and 3 based on the nearest climate station.
-Maximum daily temperatures at Gatineau (Acadia) ranged from -7.6 °C (-9.0 °C) to 14.5 °C (11.5 °C) and can be considered representative of typical temperature variability during late winter and spring melt periods.
-Hourly average wind speed at 10m a.g.l. ranged from 3 km/hr to 26 km/hr although the higher value may not be representative of local conditions since flights were not conducted if there was strong evidence of

-25 surface gusts or swaying conifer trunks.
-Sky conditions included both cloudy and overcast with one instance (GN 10/02/2016) where snow was falling.
-Snowpack conditions included fresh snow, icy snow, wet snow, patchy snow (incomplete cover) and snow free.
-Ephemeral melt, preceded by over 10 mm of rain, occurred at both Gatineau (02/02/2016) and Acadia (18/02/2019).
-Three missions were not processed due to issues with the recorded data (see Supplementary Material Section 6).
+Maximum daily temperatures at Gatineau (Acadia) ranged from -7.6 °C (-9.0°C) to 14.5°C (11.5°C) and can be considered representative of typical temperature variability during late winter and spring melt periods.
+Hourly average wind speed at 10 m a.g.l. ranged from 3 to 26 km h^{-1} , although the higher value may not be representative of local conditions since flights were not conducted if there was strong evidence of surface gusts or swaying conifer trunks.
+Sky conditions included both cloudy and overcast with one instance (GN 10 February 2016) in which snow was falling.
+Snowpack conditions included fresh snow, icy snow, wet snow, patchy snow (incomplete cover) and no snow.
+Ephemeral melt, preceded by over 10 mm of rain, occurred at both Gatineau (2 February 2016) and Acadia (18 February 2019).
+Three missions were not processed due to issues with the recorded data (see Sect.
+S6).